-- Conserve the nucleated character of the medieval villages and their setting including the early enclosures that surround these medieval villages.
-Maintain uncluttered views to church spires. - Conserve the rural character of the road network, avoiding road 'improvements' that would change the character of the winding lanes. - Encourage sympathetic re-use of any traditional farm buildings that may become redundant so as to maintain their external fabric, appearance and setting.
-Refer to guidance contained in the Historic Farmsteads study24. - Planting could be used on lower valley sides to soften the existing settlement fringes. - Ensure recreational facilities are well integrated into the landscape through careful siting and design, and using indigenous planting. - Maintain the open and undeveloped valley crest skylines avoid siting of buildings, telecommunication masts, power lines and wind turbines on the sensitive skyline. - Consider panoramic views from the valley sides and crests and up from the valley floor in relation to any proposed change. - Encourage methods to store water run-off to minimise flooding of the rivers in times of heavy rain and storms.
+- A. Maintain the nucleated character of the medieval villages and the early enclosures that surround them.
+Maintain uncluttered views to church spires. - B. Conserve the rural character of the road network, avoiding road 'improvements' that would change the character of the winding lanes. - C. Encourage sympathetic re-use of any traditional farm buildings that may become redundant so as to maintain their external fabric, appearance and setting.
+Refer to guidance contained in the Historic Farmsteads study. - D. Ensure farm diversification activities, and equestrian activities, do not adversely affect the sense of tranquillity and cause soil erosion. - E. Planting could be used on lower valley sides to soften the existing settlement fringes. - F. Ensure recreational facilities are well integrated into the landscape through careful siting and design, and using indigenous planting.